-Under the bill, "public school employee" would not include a person who first became employed by a qualified tax-supported community or junior college on or after January 1, 2009.
-"Qualified tax supported community or junior college" would mean a tax-supported community or junior college that had submitted an appropriate resolution to withdraw from the retirement system to the retirement board by December 1, 2008.
+Under the Act, a public school employee is considered to be a member of MPSERS.
+Under the bill, "public school employee" would not include a person who first becomes employed by a qualified tax-supported community or junior college on or after January 1, 2010, unless the person also is a member or former member within 60 days of that date.
+The term would include a person who continues in a position with a qualified tax-supported community or junior college that has submitted an appropriate resolution to withdraw from MPSERS even if that person executes a new contractual agreement as a condition of employment.
+"Qualified tax-supported community or junior college" would mean a taxsupported community or junior college that has submitted an appropriate resolution to withdraw from the retirement system to the retirement board by December 1, 2009.